icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 # Access Control

-Access to data sources is controlled by group membership and licences.
+Access to data sources is controlled by roles and licences.

-A [catalog entry](metadata.md) specifies one or more groups and a licence.
-If a participant is a member of any of the groups, they may access the data source under the specified licence.
+A [catalog entry](metadata.md) specifies one or more roles and a licence.
+If a participant has any of the roles, they may access the data source under the specified licence.

 The Registry maintains a list of the permissions and obligations for access to a data source under a given licence.